neurocline/playground/docs/notes.md

 The .editorconfig file is optional but strongly recommended; this is where macro code style rules are kept.
 See [Editorconfig](http://editorconfig.org/).
 Most modern editors support EditorConfig.

+The global .gitignore has an line to ignore the generated `build` directory.

 ## Build into a single place